w3slz/Radar_System_PCB/README.md

 # Simple Doppler Radar Design (Ongoing)

 ## Description
 Improve upon existing doppler radar system design from Quarter 1 and compete with other groups using improved radar system.
-Design a competitive radar system to earn a good score by placing emphasis on low power consumption, low weight, and accuracy.
+Design a competitive radar system by placing emphasis on low power consumption, low weight, and accuracy.

 ## Procedure
 1)	Examine Quarter 1 design and note areas for improvement